Ricky Martin sues nephew, alleges million-dollar losses

 Those allegations cost Martin at least $10 million in lost income as a result of canceled contracts and projects as well as $20 million in damages to his reputation, according to the lawsuit.

-The attorney who represented Sánchez in that case could not be immediately reached for comment.
+The attorney who represented Sánchez in that case couldn’t be immediately reached for comment.
 It wasn’t clear if she also would be representing Sánchez in the lawsuit filed Wednesday.

 The lawsuit stated that from October 2021 to January 2022, Sánchez would send up to 10 messages a day to Martin, the majority of them “meaningless diatribes without any particular purpose.”